Constraining tachyonic inflationary \beta-exponential model with Continuous Spontaneous Localization collapse scheme

 \section{Concluding Remarks}

 In this work, we have analyzed phenomenologically the constraints on the collapse parameter, $\alpha$, by considering the tachyonic inflationary $\beta$-exponential model in the context of the CSL approach.
 Initially, we obtained constrained values for the standard $\beta$-exponential model so that for $N\geq50$ ($N\leq60$), we must have $\beta\leq2.0$ ($\beta\geq2\times10^{-2}$).
-Performing a semiclassical treatment, we find the relation between quantum measurements to the classical perturbations, and using the CSL model, we have obtained an important modification in both the amplitude and shape of the primordial power spectrum, which presents dependence on the strength of the collapse parameter, $\alpha$.
+By quantizing the scalar perturbations via the Mukhanov-Sasaki formalism and applying the CSL model, we have obtained an important modification in both the amplitude and shape of the primordial power spectrum, which presents dependence on the strength of the collapse parameter, $\alpha$.
 We show that if one turns off the quantum effects owing to the collapse parameter, i.e., when $\alpha=0$, one recovers the expected result from tachyonic inflation.